 - To protect the rights of the artists whose work is displayed, photography and video recording are not allowed in the Space. - Food and beverages are not allowed in the Space. - Guests are not allowed to touch any of the art. - Students' belongings should be left on the bus, or they will be checked upon arrival.
 Please avoid bringing any valuable items to the Space.

 CONTACT US

-• If you have any questions, please call us at 213.403.3010 or email us at tours@annenbergspaceforphotography.org
+• If you have any questions, please email us at tours@annenbergphotospace.org

 PLANNING YOUR SCHOOL VISIT MAP • DINING

 MAP

 • The Space is located in a business office complex named Century Park.

 DINING